kashitamang/shopping-list/README.md

 Redirect to list page Validation Step: New rows are being added in supabase
 ## List Page: List all items
 ✅ Add a <ul> element
-write render function in render function
+✅write render function in render function
-TDD our render function (need a way to differentiate between purchased and unpurchased items) Add our fetch function in fetch-utils.js
+✅TDD our render function (need a way to differentiate between purchased and unpurchased items) Add our fetch function in fetch-utils.js
 Write a function called displayListItems() : grab all the data from supabase, use our render function to display On load, call displayListItems() Validation step: you can see rows on the page -- sign in as another user and ensure that you're only seeing authed user's data